Well, we made it to the end of 2020! If we’re honest, this year has been hard for many of us. Parents and pregnant moms have faced challenges such as:

 Reframing Our Thoughts Positively

 Despite all these tough and unexpected changes, parents around the world have risen to the challenge.
-As a parent or pregnant person, have you taken the time to recognize the strength and resilience it takes to adapt to these changes and challenges?
+As a parent or pregnant woman, have you taken the time to recognize the strength and resilience it takes to adapt to these changes and challenges?
 It is worth celebrating these wins, even if it is simply reframing the language we use on ourselves, from a negative one to a positive one.

 Instead of… Christmas is already such a busy time and now I have to plan even further ahead and have all my gifts sent via post since we are not celebrating together in person this year.